lilygomes/Mathscape/test/chapter-6.md

 ![Inverse graph of example](../assets/images/chapter-6/graph-2.png)

-**Step 3:** Record the domain and range of the inverted area. *Tip: the domain and range will be switched from the parent function, and all points of the parent function will have their x and y swapped.*
+**Step 3:** Record the domain and range of the inverted area.

 Equation: $$ y=\sin^-1(x) $$
 Domain: $$ [-1,1] $$
 Range: $$ [-\frac{\pi}{2}, \frac{\pi}{2}] $$

+### Tips
+- The domain and range of the inverted function will be switched from that of the parent function.
+- Every point on the parent function has its inverse (x and y swapped) on the inverted function.

 ## Finding Composite Trigonometric Values